Amadren/Nekkai/README.md

 First off, thanks for taking the time to contribute!

-Please send a BitBucket Pull Request to us with a clear list of what you've done.
+Please send a GitHub Pull Request to us with a clear list of what you've done.
 Always write a clear log message for your commits.
 Thanks you in advance ^.^